-- .1 Unless noted otherwise, conduits are to be installed as high as possible to conserve headroom, to reduce interference with other trades and cause minimum interference in spaces through which they pass. - .2 Conceal conduits except in service rooms and in unfinished areas. - .3 Conduits are to be installed as follows as high as possible in the space to conserve headroom. - .4 Use rigid galvanized steel threaded conduit where subject to injury. - .5 Use electrical metallic tubing (EMT) for the following: - .1 Communication outlets between device box and accessible ceiling space in all walls and partitions. - .2 Sleeves for communication wiring. - .3 All Fire alarm system wiring. - .4 All Intrusion Detection system wiring.
-All exposed wiring. - .5 Home runs to panelboards for all branch circuit wiring.
-A home run is defined as that portion of the branch circuit wiring that runs between the applicable panelboard, and the room or area in which it terminates, and/or makes its first splice, for drop off, to the applicable branch circuit device.
+- .1 Unless noted otherwise, conduits are to be installed as high as possible to conserve headroom, to reduce interference with other trades and cause minimum interference in spaces through which they pass. - .2 Conceal conduits except in service rooms and in unfinished areas. - .3 Conduits are to be installed as follows as high as possible in the space to conserve headroom. - .4 Use rigid galvanized steel threaded conduit where subject to injury. - .5 Use electrical metallic tubing (EMT) for the following: - .1 Communication outlets between device box and accessible ceiling space in all walls and partitions. - .2 Sleeves for communication wiring. - .3 All Fire alarm system wiring. - .4 All exposed wiring. - .5 Home Runs.
+A home run is defined as that portion of the branch circuit wiring that runs between the applicable panelboard and the room or area in which it terminates, and/or makes its final splice, for drop off, to the applicable branch circuit device.
+The home run conduit shall be continued until the final room destination splice or drop off is reached.
 AC90 will not be acceptable for this application.
 Where the branch circuit has multiple splices and/or drop offs to multiple rooms, the use of AC90 for the drop off is permitted, however, the home run conduit shall be continued until the final room destination or drop off is reached. - .6 Where noted elsewhere in the contract documents.